Digital age workplace: Why soft skills matter more than ever

 As mentioned previously, digital transformation has been moving extremely rapidly for the past few years.

-Also, smaller organizations saw more digitization directly after the pandemic than enterprise-level companies, as illustrated by this graph.
+Also, as this graph illustrates, smaller organizations saw more digitization directly after the pandemic than enterprise-level companies.

 It’s easy to understand why these smaller organizations were less digitized than their larger counterparts pre-2020.

-The pandemic and rapidly evolving technologies like AI and automation are forcing organizations worldwide to adapt.
-This transition is still ongoing for many.
+The pandemic and rapidly evolving technologies like AI and automation force organizations worldwide to adapt.
+For many, this transition is still ongoing.

 This whirlwind of digitization and the adoption of new digital tools has created a significant skill gap in the global workforce.